strongloop/node-foreman/README.md

 For example, good candiates for the `.env` file are MySQL connection information, port bindings, and other passwords.

-Bad candidates are default configurations that do not contain any location-specific information.

 ### Advanced Usage

 Node Foreman lets you start multiple jobs of the same type: